About Tyler County

 Property & Public Records

 Property and land records in Tyler County are maintained by Tyler County Clerk's Office, which is the official recorder of deeds for Tyler County.
-Located at 100 W Bluff Street, Woodville, TX 75979, the County Clerk's Office can be reached for The office maintains and indexes all recorded instruments affecting real property, including warranty deeds, special warranty deeds, quitclaim deeds, deeds of trust, mortgages, mechanic's liens, judgment liens, releases, easements, right-of-way agreements, and subdivision plat maps.
+Located at 100 W Bluff Street, Woodville, TX 75979, the County Clerk's Office can be contacted through the office’s website.
+The office maintains and indexes all recorded instruments affecting real property, including warranty deeds, special warranty deeds, quitclaim deeds, deeds of trust, mortgages, mechanic's liens, judgment liens, releases, easements, right-of-way agreements, and subdivision plat maps.

 - Recording fees are established by Texas Local Government Code and vary depending on the number of pages and type of instrument.